person > biography

-His grand grandfather Dimitry Kosorotov was the Chief Pathologist
+His grand-grandfather Dimitry Kosorotov was the Chief Pathologist

-autopsies including of Gregory Rasputin.
+autopsies, including the autopsy of Gregory Rasputin.
 Grandfather Michael

 who encouraged Valery’s early art career.

-designing helicopters and super sonic aircrafts too.
+the design of helicopters and super sonic aircrafts.

 After serving two years in the Soviet Army as an officer of

-of his Top Secret conspiracy agreement.
+expiration of his 10 year top secret conspiracy agreement.

 He immigrated to Israel where he attracted attention of art

-critics and become internationally recognised artist, travelling
+critics and became an internationally recognised artist, travelling

 to USA, UK, France, Germany and participating in numerous